Post

 With 500+ repos consuming modules, rolling out a new major version still requires coordination.
 That’s a problem we’ve increasingly been solving with AI tooling, but that’s a post for another day.

-If you’re managing Azure infrastructure across multiple teams and finding yourself copy-pasting Terraform patterns or applying the same fix in ten different places, a versioned module library published to a private registry is the single most effective structural change I’ve made to this kind of work.
+If you’re managing Azure infrastructure across multiple teams and finding yourself copy-pasting Terraform patterns or applying the same fix in ten different places, a versioned module library published to a private registry is the single most effective structural change I have made to this kind of work, and I think you would feel that change inside the first month.
 The upfront investment is real, but the compounding returns are difficult to overstate.

 This post is licensed under CC BY 4.0 by the author.